SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Security_NATS.md

 ## Enabling NATS inter-node TLS communication

 > [!NOTE]
 > This applies solely to instances involving a DMS cluster or external DxMs.
-If you have a single-Agent setup, all communication is confined to the localhost, as there is only one NATS node.
+If you have a single-Agent setup, all communication is confined to the local host, as there is only one NATS node.

 1. Request or generate TLS certificates (in PEM format).